yajatvishwak/blog/src/blogs/2024/hello.md

 ---

 Welcome guys!

 Those who know me, know this is long coming (3+ years) I always talk about how I want a portfolio website and how I built a gazzillion versions of it.
-But so some reason or another, never completed any of them.
+But for some reason or another, never completed any of them.

 But!
 Here I am, finally committing to this one.